Episcopal Church (United States): Recent history

 In recent decades, the Episcopal Church, like other mainline churches, has experienced a decline in membership as well as internal controversy over women's ordination and the place of homosexuals in the church.
 The 1976 General Convention also passed a resolution calling for an end to apartheid in South Africa and in 1985 called for "dioceses, institutions, and agencies" to create equal opportunity employment and affirmative action policies to address any potential "racial inequities" in clergy placement.
 Because of these and other controversial issues including abortion, individual members and clergy can and do frequently disagree with the stated position of the church's leadership.
-In January 2016, the Anglican Primates Meeting at Canterbury decided that in response to the "distance" caused by what it called "unilateral action on matters of doctrine without catholic unity", "for a period of three years, The Episcopal Church [would neither] represent [the Communion] on ecumenical and interfaith bodies… [nor] take part in decision making on any issues pertaining to doctrine or polity."
+In January 2016, the Anglican Primates Meeting at Canterbury, England, decided that in response to the "distance" caused by what it called "unilateral action on matters of doctrine without catholic unity", "for a period of three years, The Episcopal Church [would neither] represent [the Communion] on ecumenical and interfaith bodies… [nor] take part in decision making on any issues pertaining to doctrine or polity."

 Revised prayer book

 In 1976, the General Convention adopted a new prayer book, which was a substantial revision and modernization of the previous 1928 edition.
 It incorporated many principles of the ecumenical movement and liturgical movement, which had been discussed at Vatican II as well.
 This version was adopted as the official prayer book in 1979 after an initial three-year trial use.
-As such, the liturgies used by the Catholic, Lutheran, Episcopal, Presbyterian/ Reformed traditions and Methodist are "nearly identical".
+As such, the liturgies used by the Catholic, Lutheran, Episcopal, Presbyterian/ Reformed and Methodist traditions are "nearly identical".
 Several conservative parishes, however, continued to use the 1928 version.
 In Advent of 2007, the use of the ecumenical Revised Common Lectionary in the Episcopal Church became the standard.
 In 2018, the General Convention authorized a Task Force for Liturgical and Prayer Book Revision to consider further revisions, particularly to use more inclusive language and to give more attention to the stewardship of God's creation.